-This post summarizes critical security vulnerabilities that we found in the 2021 projects.
-To preserve the sensitivity of our client’s information, we provide only high-level descriptions of the vulnerabilities and share some context to support risk evaluation.
-We hope it helps you better understand the threat landscape of a modern software application and IT infrastructure.
+This post provides an overview of key security vulnerabilities identified in the 2021 projects.
+To protect our client’s sensitive information, we offer only general descriptions of these vulnerabilities and include some context to aid in risk assessment.
+We aim to enhance your understanding of the threat landscape in modern software applications and IT infrastructure.

-We also share recommendations that may help prevent these application security vulnerabilities in your systems and software.
-Of course, our security vulnerability assessment reports contain more detailed remediation advice.
-But we hope these recommendations will prove helpful to everyone.
+We also provide recommendations that could help prevent these application security vulnerabilities in your systems and software.
+While our security vulnerability assessment reports offer more comprehensive remediation advice, we hope these suggestions will be beneficial to everyone.

 Sensitive Information Disclosure